 Electrical and Electronic Engineering Sandwich Degree highlights

 - Students may undertake a year’s paid placement in industry and there are currently lots of companies to choose from.
-Examples of companies where our students have spent their placements include BT, Sensata (Schrader), Andor Technology, NIE Networks, BAE Systems, Atkins, Microsoft and Seagate.
+Examples of companies where our students have spent their placements include BT, Sensata Technologies, Andor Technology, NIE Networks, BAE Systems, Atkins, Microsoft and Seagate.
 Students may also gain summer work experience through the IAESTE international exchange programme.
-Croatia, Hong Kong, Thailand and Malaysia are just some of the countries where our students have been to through this Scheme.
+Canada, Croatia, Hong Kong, Thailand and Malaysia are just some of the countries where our students have been to through this Scheme.

 Internationally Renowned Experts